kuhn-ruess/cmdbsyncer-docs/docs/basics/first_steps.md

 ## 6. Set Up Cron Jobs

-For automated, recurring syncs, configure a **Cronjob Group** under **Cronjobs → Cronjob Group**.
+For automated, recurring syncs, configure a **Cronjob Group** under **Settings → Cronjobs → Cronjob Group**.
 Add the import and export jobs in the order they should run.
 If one job fails, the group stops — this prevents exports from running with stale or missing data.

 Then schedule the cron trigger on your system: